 - When a judge orders that information be provided via subpoena

-In the event that information about a student must be released because of one or more of the above exceptions to confidentiality, the student will be informed fully.
+In the event that information about a student must be released because of one or more of the above exceptions to confidentiality, the student will be informed.

-For resident students and students-in-crisis, Counseling Center staff may need to share information with Student Health Center staff, including the staff psychiatrist.
-In particular, resident students who experience mental health emergencies and students who receive services from the Health Center psychiatrist should be aware that information will be shared between Health Center and Counseling Center staff members.
+For resident students and students in crisis, SCS staff may need to share information with Student Health Center staff.
+In particular, resident students who experience mental health emergencies and students who receive psychiatric on campus should be aware that information will be shared between relevant staff members.
 The sole purpose of this communication is to ensure that students receive the most appropriate, efficient, and effective care and support possible.

 Maintaining quality services